EMPRESS. III. Morphology, Stellar Population, and Dynamics of Extremely Metal Poor Galaxies (EMPGs): Are EMPGs Local Analogs of High-$z$ Young Galaxies?: Analysis

 \subsection{Morphology}

 Figure \ref{fig:morp} presents the HSC $gri$-composite images of ALL EMPGs.
-We find that most of the EMPGs have PAGs.
-Here we define the PAG as a galaxy brighter than the 5$\sigma$ limiting magnitude of the HSC $i$-band (25.8 mag) within 10 kpc from the EMPG.
-After conducting multi-component surface brightness (SB) profile fitting (Section \ref{subsec:size}), we find that \tcr{23 out of the 27 EMPGs} have PAGs.
-We \tcr{measure sizes and stellar masses of} the PAGs in the same manner as the EMPGs.
+We find that most of the EMPGs have \tcr{tails}. \tcr{Hereafter we refer to the tails as EMPG-tails.} Here we define the \tcr{EMPG-tail} as \tcr{an object} brighter than the 5$\sigma$ limiting magnitude of the HSC $i$-band (25.8 mag) within 10 kpc from the EMPG.
+After conducting multi-component surface brightness (SB) profile fitting (Section \ref{subsec:size}), we find that \tcg{23 out of the 27 EMPGs} have \tcr{EMPG-tails, many of which appear to be galaxies in HSC deep images.} We \tcg{measure sizes and stellar masses of} the \tcr{EMPG-tails} in the same manner as the EMPGs.